Subscribe to stay updated

 Virgin kraft paper

-Virgin kraft paper is made from raw pulp.
+Virgin kraft is made from raw pulp.
 This is wood that has come straight from the tree and is processed into brown butcher paper.

 This is the strongest form of brown paper and is used when structural integrity is most important.

-Recycled kraft paper is made from recycled materials.
+Recycled kraft is made from recycled materials.
 Cardboard boxes, books and other materials are broken down back into pulp and turned back into recyclable brown paper.

 This is a great option for brands that want to use sustainable packaging in their supply chain.